liliulab/reg-eQTL/README.md

 TG-TF-SNV Trio Data: Data containing columns for Target Gene (gene), Transcription Factor (TF), and single nucleotide variant (SNP).
 Genotype Data: A matrix where rows are samples and columns are SNVs, and entries represent genotypes.

+# Output
+eQTL results will be saved to directory mentioned in out.dir.

 # Example Input
 A sample input is provided in the Examples folder.